esposen/pintos_project2/README.md

-# pintos-anon
+# Pintos Project 2

-Latest version from Stanford repo. used in CMSC 326 at Bard College.
+- Latest version from Stanford repo. used in CMSC 326 - Operating Systems at Bard College.

-# To get started

-- These directions assume that you have all the necessary other packages (e.g., gcc, gdb, qemu, etc) installed properly.
-If not, read the "Installing Pintos" section of the Pinto Manual.

-- move the main pintos directory to a reasonable location (e.g., mkdir ~/cmsc326; mv pintos ~/cmsc326)

-- edit your .bashrc file to add the pintos/src/utils directory to your path

-export PATH="$PATH:/home/YOURID/cmsc326/pintos/src/utils"

-- edit your .bashrc file, setting the GDBMACROS environment variable to "pintos/src/misc/gdb-macros"

-GDBMACROS="/home/YOURID/cmsc326/pintos/src/misc/gdb-macros"

-- Execute your changes: "source ~/.bashrc"

-- Change directory to pintos/src/utils and type "make"

-- Change directory to pintos/src/threads and type "make"

-- Change directory to pintos/src/threads.
-Now run a test program "pintos run alarm-multiple"

-Pintos should run and load several threads in a QEMU terminal.
+- Implementation of stack intialization and system calls.

+- For more information on implementation decisions and overview of alterations made to basic Pintos, see \Project2_Design.txt

+## Usage

+Clone this branch and follow the [Getting Started](https://web.stanford.edu/class/cs140/projects/pintos/pintos_1.html) guidlines to set up pintos on your system.
+See [Project 2 Description](https://web.stanford.edu/class/cs140/projects/pintos/pintos_3.html#SEC32) for more information and instructions concerning this project.

+Run the following commands to run project 2 tests:

+    $ cd src/userprog
+    $ make check